wstameris/RFOutlets-Auth/README.md

 Notes:

 //1
 Be sure to include a *auth.php* file which contains your authorization tokens, similar to the following.
-The character strings should contain

 <?php
 $tokens = array(